The 11-day Affordable Botswana Lodge Safari takes you on an action-packed journey into top wilderness and wildlife areas of Botswana and Zimbabwe.

 Our overnight lodge is located in Gweta near the Makgadikgadi Pans of the Kalahari Basin.
 Arriving at the lodge there is time to take a walk with your guide, visiting some of the big old baobab trees in this arid region.
 The guide tells you more about the baobab, the largest succulent in the world, and fills you in on the unique flora, fauna and geology of the salt pans area.

-Day two starts with breakfast, before we head into the network of Makgadikgadi Pans, one of the world's largest salt pans.
+Day three starts with breakfast before we head into the network of Makgadikgadi Pans, one of the world's largest salt pans.
 We explore either Nxai Pan or Ntwetwe Pan, depending on seasonal conditions and wildlife movements.
 The saltpans are stark areas, standing dry for most of the year - flat expanses once covered in shallow lakes, now devoid of much life.
 During and after the rains the pans come alive, sprouting grasses that attract herds of herbivores.

 The Nxai Pan covers about 40 km² of grassy flats dotted with clumps of acacias, attracting unusually large herds of giraffes and antelopes, such as gemsbok and springbuck, when vegetated.
 The ancient Baines’ Baobabs, named after the famous artist who found them in 1862, are found in the southern part of Nxai Pan.